talent-garden/dp-api-docs/source/includes/_room.md

 # Rooms
 ## Room Object
-An booking object contain all of informations of a room.
+An booking object contain all of information of a room.

 ### Object Fields
 | Filed    |      Type      |  <div style="width:100%">Description</div> |